Skip to content

 Labeling

 To add or change UI text labels within Commerce drop-in components.
-Merchants can change the UI labels in their storefronts by changing the values in the placeholders file within their Google Docs or SharePoint directories.
+Merchants use placeholer files to quickly change the default UI labels for drop-in components.

 Localizing

-To change UI text labels to a specific language.
+To adapt UI text labels and formatting for a specific language.
 This process includes translating text labels and changing the text direction, date and time formats, and currency symbols to match the target language.

 Big picture